tal-zvon/UPS_watcher/DEVELOPER_NOTES.rst

 Known issues::

-	"date >> /home/mint/Desktop/BeforeHibernation" lines got into the git repo.
-I only meant to use them during testing.
-Get rid of them

 Ideas for features::

 	Make it so that it can't be run without an argument so that it can't be run directly without cron